AbhijithGanesh/Helm-Charts/CONTRIBUTING.md

 ### Make a Pull Request

-At this point, you should switch back to the `master` branch in your repository, and make sure it is up to date with `master` branch of how-to-dok:
+At this point, you should switch back to the `main` branch in your repository, and make sure it is up to date with `main` branch of how-to-dok:

 ```bash
 git remote add upstream git@github.com:dokc/Helm-Charts.git